-All graduate students (including graduates of San Diego State College) anticipating enrollment at this college must comply with the following procedures:
+All graduate students (including gradutes of San Diego State College) anticipating enrollment at this college must comply with the following procedures:

 - 1. File Application for Admission to the College.
 This application should be filed during the semester preceding the one in which the student expects to enroll.
 The following forms must be filed in the Admissions Office: (1) Application for Admission (or readmission) and (2) Health History Record.
 These forms may be obtained from the Admissions Office.
 Letters from students signifying intention to enroll will not be considered as applications for admission.
 The official forms must be filed.
 The calendar in this bulletin gives final dates for filing of applications.
 Applications received after the final date for filing cannot be accepted for admission to the semester immediately following. - 2.
 File Official Transcripts.
 The student must file official transcripts from EACH college or university attended (including extension, correspondence, summer session, or evening courses).
 If a student plans to enter a master's degree program or a graduate credential program, he must file all transcripts in duplicate.
-An official transcript is one sent directly between registrars of schools.
-The student should request the college or university attended to send the transcript to the Admissions Office, San Diego State College.
+An official request the college or university attended to send the transcript to the Admissions Office, San Diego State College.
 All records or transcripts received at the Admissions Office become the property of the college and will not be released nor will copies be made. - 3.
 Take Qualifying Examinations.
 Graduate students may be required to take one or more of the examinations listed below.
-If a reservation for the examination must be made, obtain a reservation card from the Admissions Office and file it at least 10 days before the date of the examination.
-Consult the calendar in this bulletin for dates on which examinations are given. - (a) College Aptitude Test.
-Only those graduate students planning to obtain a teaching credential through the teacher education program are required to take this test.
-The test must be taken prior to admission to teacher education.
-A reservation card to be filed in the Admissions Office is required for this test. - (b) Fundamentals Test.
-Only those graduate students who intend to apply for admission to teacher education are required to take this test.
-The test must be taken prior to admission to teacher education.
-No reservation card is required.
-The student should report for the test at the appropriate time. - (c) General Cultural Test.
+Consult the calendar in this bulletin for dates on which examinations are given. - (a) Fundamentals Test.
+This test is required of graduate students only if they are candidates for any of the elementary teaching credentials.
+This test must be taken prior to admission to teacher education. - (b) Co-operative English Test.
+This test is required of graduate students only if they are candidates for any of the secondary teaching credentials.
+For further information, check with the Co-ordinator of Secondary Education. - (c) General Cultural Test.
 This test is the achievement test required of all applicants for the master of arts degree.
 The test is also required of all graduate students planning to earn a general secondary credential through the teacher education program at this college.
-Applicants for the master of arts degree (without taking the credential program) must make reservations for the test at the Office of the Graduate Division.
-All graduate students planning to earn a general secondary credential, either with or without a master of arts degree, should report for the test as scheduled, no reservations being necessary. - (d) Graduate Aptitude Test.
+Applicants for the master of for the test at the Office of the Graduate Division.
+All graduate students planning to earn a general secondary credential, either with or without a master of arts degree, should make reservations in the Education Division Office, and report for the test as scheduled. - (d) Graduate Aptitude Test.
 This test is required of all graduate students who intend to enroll in a master's degree program.
 A reservation for this test must be made at the Office of the Graduate Division.
 This test may be taken during the last semester of the senior year.